Aleph-Alpha/intelligence-layer-sdk/style_guide.md

 ### Jupyter Notebooks

 **Purpose**: Jupyter notebooks are used to provide a comprehensive overview and walkthrough of the tasks.
-They are ideal for understanding the purpose, usage, and evaluation of a task. (look [here](#when-do-we-start-a-new-notebook) to decide whether to expand an existing one)
+They are ideal for understanding the purpose, usage, and evaluation of a task. (look [here](#when-do-we-start-a-new-notebook) to decide whether to create a new notebook or expand an existing one)

 - **High-level Overview**:
     - **Problem Definition**: Describe the specific problem or challenge this task addresses.